enviodev/docs/docs/HyperIndex/Tutorials/tutorial-erc20-token-transfers.md

 Congratulations!
 You've successfully generated an indexer and indexed 3.6 million USDC token transfer events in under 5 minutes on Base.

-Be sure to check out our [video walkthrough](https://www.youtube.com/watch?v=e1xznmKBLa8&t=572s) on Youtube, including other tutorials that showcase Envio’s indexing features and capabilities.
+Be sure to check out our [video walkthrough](https://www.youtube.com/watch?v=e1xznmKBLa8&t=572s) on YouTube, including other tutorials that showcase Envio’s indexing features and capabilities.